himanshugiripunje/Important-Projects/Theorotical-concepts.md

  # Application layer protocol:-
 -  Telnet - stands for teletype network.
           - It allow telnet client to access the resources of the Telnet server.
-          - uses Telnet protocol to communicate with remote servers- port=23
+          - uses Telnet protocol to communicate with remote servers- **port=23**
 - Ftp:    - stands to file transfer protocol. used to transfer files.
           - It can facilitate this between any two machine.
-          - Not just a protocol its a program.
+          - Not just a protocol its a program.      ==== **port=20,21**

+- NFS:    - It stands for Network file system.
+It allows machines to mount file system over a network and interact with those file system as though they are mounted locally.
+          -  **port no = 2049**
+          - It enables system administrator to consolidates resources onto Centralised network.  - SMtP:   - simple mail transfer protocol.
+It is Part of Tcp/Ip protocol.
+          - using process called "store and forward" SMTP moves your email on and Across networks, **25**
+- DNS
+- DHCP

 ##  ALB vs NlB
  # *ALB*